francep2p/p2p.paris/content/hackathon/index.fr.md

 hackathon_info_description_2: Participants can register in teams of 2 to 6 people and have to propose an innovating solution for “building a decentralized future”.
 A solution is expected to have a working demo and an open source codebase.
 Every project will be tested by the hackathon jury
 hackathon_info_title_3: 🗓️ Timeline
 hackathon_info_description_3: Participants can register in teams of 2 to 6 people and have to propose an innovating solution for “building a decentralized future”.
 A solution is expected to have a working demo and an open source codebase.
 Every project will be tested by the hackathon jury
+hackathon_info_title_4: 🌈 Sponsors
+hackathon_info_description_4: Participants can register in teams of 2 to 6 people and have to propose an innovating solution for “building a decentralized future”.
+A solution is expected to have a working demo and an open source codebase.
+Every project will be tested by the hackathon jury
+hackathon_info_title_5: ❓ FAQs
+hackathon_info_description_5: Participants can register in teams of 2 to 6 people and have to propose an innovating solution for “building a decentralized future”.
+A solution is expected to have a working demo and an open source codebase.
+Every project will be tested by the hackathon jury
 ---